clux/probes/content/post/2024-09-13-you-will-not-scale-metrics.md

 - `--tsdb.wal-compression` - disk benefit only afaikt
 - `--receive.forward.async-workers=1000`  - irrelevant, receive does not forward requests in our setup

 The receiver was run as minimally with `3d` retention, and 1 replication factor.
+More about this later.

 </details>